 - A girl/family has limited level of integration within UK community

-- A girl from a practising community is withdrawn from PSHE and/or Sex and Relationship Education or its equivalent may be at risk as a result of her parents wishing to keep her uninformed about her body, FGM and her rights
+- A girl from a practising community is withdrawn from PSHE and/or Sex and Relationship Education (or its equivalent) as her parents wish to keep her uninformed about her body, FGM and her rights

 - If there are references to FGM in conversation, for example a girl may tell other children about it